-Using the project types and cost scales, we would like to understand the DEIAC's insights regarding how the City can best phase implementation of the PROS plan over time while best serving the community.
+Using the project types and cost scales, we would like to understand the City Council and Planning Commission's insights regarding how the City can best phase implementation of the PROS plan over time while best serving the community.
+Ongoing maintenance costs for any new project will be added as part of the PROS plan after prioritization.